hashicorp/boundary-reference-architecture/deployment/kube/README.md

 This directory contains an example deployment of Boundary using Kubernetes and Terraform.

 In this example, Boundary is deployed using the [hashicorp/boundary](https://hub.docker.com/r/hashicorp/boundary) Dockerhub image.
 The Boundary service ports are forwarded to the host machine to mimic being in a "public" network.
-Boundary is provisioned via Terraform to include targets for popular databases:
+Boundary is provisioned via Terraform to include a redis target.

-- mysql
-- redis
-- cassandra
-- mssql server

-All of these targets are on containers that are not port forwarded to the host machine in order to mimic them residing in a private network.
-Boundary is configured to reach these targets via Docker DNS (domain names defined by their service name in docker-compose).
-Clients can reach these targets via Boundary, and an example is given below using the redis-cli.
+The Redis target is a container running on Kubernetes.
+At the end of this exmaple you'll be able to run Boundary on Minikube along with Redis and use Boundary to access the Redis command line prompt.

+The intent of this example is to show an example Boundary deployment on Kubernetes and how to access other services running on that Kubernetes cluster using Boundary.

 ## Getting Started